ding-lab/BreakPointSurveyor/README.md

 git checkout Synthetic
 ```

-Next, edit `bps.config` to point to the installed software.
+Next, edit `bps.config` to locate the installed software.

 The idea is to run each stage in order according to its first letter.
 You can run
 an entire stage with,